AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-network.md

  </tr>
 </table>

-DPR and network bandwidth values are based on the detected client-side values of the bundled CDN.
-These values are sometimes inaccurate.
-For example, iPhone5 with `dpr=2`, and iPhone12 with `dpr=3`, both show `dpr=2`.
-Still, for high-resolution devices, sending `dpr=2` is better than sending dpr=1.
-The best way to overcome this inaccuracy, however, is to use client-side DPR to give you 100% accurate values.
-And it works for any device, whether it is Apple or any other device that was launched.
-See [Use Smart Imaging with client-side Device Pixel Ratio](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/dynamicmedia/client-side-dpr.html?lang=en).
+Network bandwidth values are based on the detected client-side values of the bundled CDN.

 ## Properties